wp-blocks/cf7-antispam/readme.txt

 also advice, reports, suggestions.
 Everyone can contribute, my intent is to keep it to be forever free but I ask for your support!

 ==Contributing==
 I am very happy if someone wants to contribute to the project.
-My mission is to create an antispam that protects cf7 definitively without relying on external services.
+My goal is to create an antispam that protects cf7 definitively without relying on external services.
 And free for everyone. if you want to help me, [GitHub](https://github.com/erikyo/contact-form-7-antispam) is the right place ;)

 == Debug / Plugin PHP Constants ==